Wordseer/wordseer/README.md

     pip install mock

+Or, you can simply use the `requirements.txt` file:

+    pip install -r requirements.txt

 `corenlp` must be installed manually.
 Create a file called `setup.py` in its root directory containing the following: